harvardinformatics/TranscriptomeAssemblyTools/README.md

 ```
 Note, if one supplies more threads to *fastqc*, with the *-t* switch, one can supply multiple fastq files at once.
 When choosing whether or not to run *fastqc* in multi-threaded mode, remember that the program only allocates 1 thread per file, i.e. there is no benefit to specifying more than one thread when only one file is being quality-checked.

+### 2. Kmer-based error corrections with *rCorrector*
+For a given RNA-seq experiment, kmers observed in reads very rarely are likely to be those containing (at least one) sequencing error.
+Such errors can negatively impact the quality of a *de novo* transcsriptome assembly, and so ideally we either corrector the errors or remove erroneous reads that are computationally "uncorrectable".
+We can do this with *rCorrector*, a bioinformatics tool that first builds a kmer library for a set of reads, then identifies rare kmers, attempts to find a more frequent kmer that doesn't differ by it too much, correct the read to the more frequent kmer.
+If there isn't a detectable correction for a flagged rare kmer, *rCorrector* flags it as unfixable.